rastri-dey/RoboND_Map_My_World/README.md

 # RoboND Project: Map My World

-The Map My World project is the SLAM project of the Udacity Robotics Software Engineer Nanodegree.
+The Map My World project is the SLAM (Simultaneous Localization and Mapping) project of the Udacity Robotics Software Engineer Nanodegree.
 A Real-Time Appearance Based Mapping (RTAB-Map) via ROS packages are applied to perform SLAM in a simulated environment.

 **Note:** See the writeup for theoretical content on SLAM algorithms and complete specifics of RTAB-Map with Results.